 Please describe the work that you do.

-As an Assistant Ecologist, I get to carry out a range of work, from going out and survey sites that are planned for development to carrying out secondary surveys including bat emergences, dormouse and newt surveys.
+As an Assistant Ecologist, I get to carry out a range of work, from going out and surveying sites that are planned for development, to carrying out secondary surveys including bat emergence surveys, dormouse and newt surveys.
 This is then typically followed up by report writing so it’s a really varied role.